dipAch/HOW-NOT-TO/README.md

 not follow the principles of good (if not best) software design.
 + One can see a lot of repitition.
 This is the root of most bugs.
 Repitition == Bugs (:bug:)
 + The number of files is also out of bounds.
 The **_funny_** part is even ** Github did not allow me to upload so many files.
 I had to       leave some of them out**.
-+ Almost, the same functionality is also put into differant files which could have been designed to implement polymorphism (taking different forms based on context).
++ Similar functionality is put into different files which could have been designed to implement polymorphism (taking different forms based on context).

 ## NO NOTION OF CODE REUSE